Marxophone: Technology

 Because the hammers are made of white lead, the instrument sheds small amounts of lead powder.
 Musicians who actively use this instrument have adopted the practice of coating the hammers in Epoxy glue, which does not affect the sound but stops the wearing away of the hammers (and prevents the poisoning of children, cats and other small creatures).

 In addition to being limited to the keys of C major and A minor (and modal variants), the Marxophone is partially limited to certain tempos because of the rate at which the hammers bounce on the strings.
 The fixed pulse rate of the hammer strike fits the music best when it is a power-of-two denominated fraction of the pulse of the music, in other words an 8th, 16th, 32nd, or 64th note of the performance tempo.

 Variants on the Marxophone idea include the "Hammer-Jammer," a hammer-frame that attaches to the fingerboard—and the 2010 "Marxoguitar" created by Ranjit Bhatnagar. which attaches to an electric guitar at the bridge to produce a Marxophone-like tremolo effect.

 Modern day use

 The Marxophone did not become widely known to the general public, but recording artists have occasionally used it.
-The Doors, The Beach Boys, and John Prine used its unique sound on studio recordings of the 1960s and '70s and it is still used more recently including such notables as Norway's Avant-Garde artist Sturle Dagsland and American rock band the Stone Temple Pilots.
+The Doors and John Prine used its unique sound on studio recordings of the 1960s and '70s and it was still used more recently by notable figures such as Norway's Avant-Garde musician Sturle Dagsland and the American rock bands Stone Temple Pilots and Incubus.